 Before you join us

-The Library here at AUB is extremely well resourced and includes all key texts that you will need, but it is important to come prepared.
+The Library here at AUB is extremely well-resourced and includes all key texts that you will need, but it's important to come prepared.
 In preparation for your period of Postgraduate study and as a means to introducing you to approaches for research at this level, we suggest that you read the following general introductions to research methodology and qualitative research: